Coronavirus - Ireland Tours - Book with Peace of Mind find out more

 Castlegregory, named after a castle built by Gregory Hoare in the 16th century, is located on the Northern side of the Dingle Peninsula dividing the bays of Tralee and Dingle.

 Castlegregory, the capital of Lettragh, whose population is now a quarter of what it was before the Famine, remains the only place in the area which resembles a real village.
-Thus Castlegregory, The Maharees and the surrounding areas guarantee the visitor a peaceful and relaxing holiday.
+Thus Castlegregory, The Maharees and the surrounding areas guarantee the visitor a peaceful and relaxing vacation in Ireland.
 However there are a wide range of activities available in the Castlegregory/ Maharees area including Fishing, Golf (Castlegregory Golf Club is situated a few miles outside Castlegregory) and horseriding all of which can be booked through the Castlegregory Visitor Centre.

 However the most popular activity that the area has to offer is diving.
 This is available at "Waterworld" dive centre.
 Open all year around, much of the diving is operated around the Maharee Peninsula although twice a week trips are taken to "An Tearagh" - the most westerly of the Blasket Islands - to explore the underwater beauty of the area.
 The centre caters for beginners and experienced, and there are also regular trips out to the Brandon Cliff face where some wonderful dives are experienced.